mlbyvn/LLM-Seed-Generation/notes.md

 "Mutation-based" refers to a term from traditional software fuzzing:

+Traditional fuzz testing is well established and the main goal is to crash the program by stressing it with random inputs.
+That does not really apply to smart contracts because they do not really have crashes.
+If a tx reverts, it's not because a smart contract "crashed" by any means, it just reached "incorrect" state.
+We want to still imploy fuzzing, this is where property-based testing comes in.
+Instead of trying to crash a programm, a solidity fuzzer will try to test properties and validate whether the properties do not hold.

 Echidna belongs to a specific family of fuzzers: property-based fuzzing, which is heavily inspired by QuickCheck.
 In contrast to a classic fuzzer that tries to find crashes, Echidna aims to break user-defined invariants.

 "When fuzzing smart contracts, the goal is to identify a sequence of transactions that exposes a software fault.
 The final trans-